 Now that you know the options you have for potential bug-out locations, it is time to do some research.
 Try to identify the most convenient piece of land near you.
-If you wait until something happens and just head off into the unknown, even if you are prepared and have a state of the art bug-out bag, you will just be one of the many homeland refugees.
+If you wait until something happens and just head off into the unknown, even if you are prepared and have a state of the art bug-out bag, you will only be one of the many homeland refugees.
 You will have to fight off the competition.
-With today’s technology and the abundance of information you can find online.
+With today’s technology and the abundance of information, you can find online.
 You can do quite a bit of research to identify the possible bug-out locations from your state.

 Recommended off the grid and survival solutions: